Nurses Revision

 4. Appendices:

-• Appendix VI: Maps showing location of study area
+• Appendix IV: Maps showing location of study area

 Each Chapter of the Trainee’s research shall consist of the following: